 A licence is not required if an organization is conducting a ‘free fun bingo’.
 This means that there must be no charge or consideration to play the game, and participants must not be required to make a donation or pay an entry fee to an event in order to play bingo.
 The bingo must be open to anyone wishing to participate.

 How long does it take to get a bingo and breakopen licence?

 The LGA requires up to six weeks to process applications.
 It may take longer to process your application if it is incomplete or inaccurate.
 The application guide will help you properly complete and submit your application to us.
 You cannot advertise your bingo or breakopen until your licence is approved.

 What does a bingo/breakopen licence cost?

-Licence fees are based on anticipated gross revenue.
-There is no licence fee for bingo/breakopen events with anticipated gross revenue of $10,000 or less.
-For bingo/breakopen events with anticipated gross revenue over $10,000, organizations will be required to submit a licence fee of 1.5% of the actual gross revenue.
+Licence fees are based on actual gross revenue.
+Organizations are required to submit a licence fee of 1.5% of the actual gross revenue of the bingo/breakopen event.
 The LGA sets reporting requirements at the time your licence is issued, but fees are due after the event with your financial reports.

 How do we apply for a bingo/breakopen licence?